tinkei/apogeebacktest/README.md

 Thereafter, `Strategy().evalStrategy()` is called to evaluate the portfolio performance, based on the defined `Strategy`, over the entire timeframe available in the `Market`, minus the "warm up" period required to compute a `Signal`.
 The resulting timeframe, geometric return, and log return, are _returned_ by the function call for postprocessing.
 For example, summary statistics can be computed, and charts can be plotted.

+## Thought process

+The long-short strategy was first replicated using Jupyter Notebook `CaseStudy-v1-ExploreData.ipynb`.
+Then the project backbone was ported from my previous works (CLI, CI/CD, build script, tests, directory structure).
+I then designed the architecture to decouple the framework into four components:
+* Data I/O;
+* Portfolio management;
+* Strategy implementation; and
+* Postprocessing (plotting).

+With a soft 4-hour limit, I focused on creating the `Strategy` components to maximize reusability.
+Steps that were often reused were grouped together into a base class.
+The composite pattern could in principle be used, but was not explicitly implemented.

+Next, a `Portfolio` class was implemented to keep track of the current holdings.
+Algorithms for computing returns were implmented both as static methods and using the method chaining.
+The latter was done to simplify reduction over portfolio returns and returns over time, and the conversion between geometric returns and logarithmic returns.

+The data I/O was abstracted to hide behind a `Market` singleton interface, with the data sources passed during construction through `Connector` objects (mentioned, but not implemented).

+Finally, the plotting was implemented as a helper function.
+It used `matplotlib`'s OOP `subplots` implentation instead of plotting imperatively with `pyplot`.

+Unit tests focused primarily on the `Returns` and `RiskMetric` classes, as analytical solutions could easily be found and asserted.
+Other tests were either asserting lookup values from the sample data, or 'integration' (if a code runs).

 ## To do

 - [x] Test calculation of returns.